hophop

 }

-str is a specialized type of [u8] that guarantees that its contents is valid UTF-8 text.
+str is a specialized type of [u8] that guarantees valid UTF-8 text.
 An expression of type &str can be used wherever a value of type &[u8] or &str is needed, and an expression of type *str can be used as *str, &str, *[u8] and &[u8].
 However, an expression of type &[u8] or *[u8] cannot be used as &str or *str without explicit cast.
-An explicit cast from &[u8] or *[u8] to &str or *str is the only way by which you can "break" the guarantee of a string containing valid UTF-8 data.
+An explicit cast from &[u8] or *[u8] to &str or *str is the only way to break the guarantee that a string contains valid UTF-8 data.

 Generics